 Mobile games like PUBG, MLBB, Rules of Survival, and Call of Duty: Mobile now has professional esports tournaments or stages.
 Based on reports, Arena of Valor takes the most number of hours watched which is over 72 million.
 This is followed by PUBG Mobile with over 55 million, Free Fire with over 38 million, MLBB with over 29 million, and Clash Royale with over 5 million watch hours.

 Aside from the number of hours watched, these tournaments also have huge prize pools that are comparable to another esports tournament for PC and console players.
 PUBG Mobile has an annual prize pool of 5 million USD.
 Arena of Valor has over 2.1 million USD, Free Fire has 2 million USD, and Call of Duty: Mobile has 1 million USD.
+Let’s talk about the most widespread site F95zone, where you can find lots of games and videos for real fun.

 This is why many mobile gamers are starting to take what they do seriously.
 Many are now aspiring to play in professional tournaments with their mobile devices.
 The thing about mobile gaming is that it is more accessible to many.